novix-sa/Pyplan/docs/User Guide/Visualization.md

 ## Regular Table
 Is the default view of any node.
 The user can pivot dimensions and filter any dimension by clicking the `(all)` legend next to each dimension.
+It is possible to generate custom configurations by rows or cols.
+Heatmaps and Background colors based
 This table have many configuration options like range cell
 ## Pivot Tables
 Basic outputs.
 It allows multiple dimensions in rows or cols